The Annual Fall Road Trip in Southern Wisconsin

 The annual Fall circle tour is a tradition started many years ago by my sister, Dawn, and me.
 It takes in many points of interest combined with family memories.

 We start on the West Side of Madison, heading northwest on U.S. Highway 12.
 The route was originally signed as WIS 12 in 1917 prior to the creation of the U.S. Numbered Highway System in 1926.
-The first atop is a McDonalds in Sauk City for a large coffee to have with our apple pie we will eat at our next stop, Ski Hi apple orchard.
+The first stop is a McDonalds in Sauk City for a large coffee to have with our apple pie we will eat at our next stop, Ski Hi apple orchard.

-Next stop is a drive through Devils Lake State Park.
+Next is a drive through Devils Lake State Park.
 The park was founded in 1911.
 It was home to five resorts, two of which were perched on the west bluff.
 There were many private residences in the west and south shores of the lake, only four of which remain.
 At various times the lakeshore hosted water slides, lodges, ferry boat launches and golf courses.
 By the 1940s, the hotels were all closed, and the park reverted to its former natural state.

 From 1934 to 1941, approximately two hundred members of the Civilian Conservation Corps resided in a work camp.
 These young men built many of the trails, buildings, and benches still in use today.
 I and my sis have camped there several times.
 One of my more memorable trips involved bicycling from Madison and camping in a pup tent for two nights.